The best sales to shop today: Beats, Dyson, Macy's and more | CNN Underscored

 - Keep your floors tidy with a Coredy robot vacuum, which are 30% off at Amazon today.

-- Work, study and game on the Lenovo 14” V14 IIL Laptop, which is $150 off today only at Best Buy.
+- Work, study and game on the Lenovo 14-Inch V14 IIL Laptop, which is $150 off today only at Best Buy.

 - Redecorating just got easier, because you can take 15% off storewide at Apt2B, or score 20% off orders $2,999 or more and 25% off orders $3,999 or more all through June 7.